Shopify/cli/docs/cli-kit/ui-kit/readme.md

 The public interface can be roughly divided in three categories that answer different needs:

-- Output some static output to the user, be it some useful information, an error, or a success message
+- Output something static, be it some useful information, an error, or a success message
 - Ask the user for input
 - Display progress of asynchronous tasks